Edmond Halley

 From an observatory he constructed on Saint Helena in 1676–77, Halley catalogued the southern celestial hemisphere and recorded a transit of Mercury across the Sun.
 He realised that a similar transit of Venus could be used to determine the distances between Earth, Venus, and the Sun.
 Upon his return to England, he was made a fellow of the Royal Society, and with the help of King Charles II, was granted a master's degree from Oxford.

 Halley encouraged and helped fund the publication of Isaac Newton's influential Philosophiæ Naturalis Principia Mathematica (1687).
 From observations Halley made in September 1682, he used Newton's law of universal gravitation to compute the periodicity of Halley's Comet in his 1705 Synopsis of the Astronomy of Comets.
 It was named after him upon its predicted return in 1758, which he did not live to see.

 Beginning in 1698, Halley made sailing expeditions and made observations on the conditions of terrestrial magnetism.
 In 1718, he discovered the proper motion of the "fixed stars".

 Early life

 Halley was born in Haggerston in Middlesex.
 His father, Edmond Halley Sr., came from a Derbyshire family and was a wealthy soap-maker in London.
-As a child, Halley was very interested in mathematics.
-He studied at St Paul's School, where he developed his initial interest in astronomy, and was elected captain of the school in 1671.
-The following year, Halley's mother, Anne (probably Robinson) died.
-In July 1673, he began studying at The Queen's College, Oxford.
-Halley took a 24 ft long telescope with him, apparently paid for by his father.
+Halley showed an early interest in mathematics.
+He studied at St Paul's School, where he developed an interest in astronomy and was elected captain of the school in 1671.
+The following year, his mother, Anne (probably Robinson) died.
+In July 1673, Halley entered The Queen's College, Oxford.
+He took a 24 ft long telescope with him, apparently paid for by his father.
 While still an undergraduate, Halley published papers on the Solar System and sunspots.
-In March 1675, he wrote to John Flamsteed, the Astronomer Royal (England's first), telling him that the leading published tables on the positions of Jupiter and Saturn were erroneous, as were some of Tycho Brahe's star positions.
+In March 1675, he wrote to John Flamsteed, the first Astronomer Royal, telling him that the leading published tables on the positions of Jupiter and Saturn were erroneous, as were some of Tycho Brahe's star positions.
+His association with Flamsteed soon led to Halley's first publication and to his expedition to Saint Helena.